Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 NMSIS_LIB_ARCH
 ~~~~~~~~~~~~~~

+This can be used to fix issue of prebuilt library for selected arch is not found during linking.

 This variable is used to select real nmsis dsp/nn library arch used, if not set, it will use **RISCV_ARCH** passed.